 The new provider will send you their ‘transfer in’ form and give you all the details on how to proceed.
 All ISA transfers are handled digitally by our ISA manager, Seccl Custody Limited (Seccl), read more about them in our legal details guide.

-Your new provider can initiate the Stocks and Shares transfer by contacting Seccl via email at transfers@seccl.tech, or electronically through their ISA transfer solution provider.
+Your new provider can start the Stocks and Shares transfer by contacting Seccl via email at transfers@seccl.tech, or electronically through their ISA transfer solution provider.
+If you’d like, you can share this email address with your provider to help them begin the process.

 Seccl can also be found at 20 Manvers St, Bath, BA1 1JW.
 Please be aware that we are currently unable to accept posted transfer forms.
 Feel free to contact us with any further Stocks and Shares ISA transfer questions via email at investmentisa.transfers@getchip.uk.